scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDLAuditor.md

 You should restrict unused connections in ScalarDL and ScalarDL Auditor.
 To restrict unused connections, you can use some security features of Azure, like [network security groups](https://learn.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview).

-The connections (ports) that ScalarDL Ledger and ScalarDL Auditor use by default are as follows.
+The connections (ports) that ScalarDL Ledger and ScalarDL Auditor use by default are as follows:

 * ScalarDL Ledger
     * 50051/TCP (accepts requests from a client and ScalarDL Auditor)